SophieBodek/SophieBodek.github.io/teaching.md

 ## Outreach & Engagement

 - **[Stanford Geokids](https://sustainability.stanford.edu/admissions-education/k-12-outreach/geokids)** (2024): volunteer for the Geokids program, which involves teaching 2nd graders about the rock cycle, minerals, and soils through interactive lessons and activities on Stanford's campus.
-- **Penn Geology Society** (2016-2018): was the vice president & co-founder of the Penn Geology Society, which involved promoting the geosciences at Penn by planning field trips and events, and participating in university-wide sustainability initiatives.
+- **Penn Geology Society** (2016-2018): acted as vice president and co-founder of the Penn Geology Society, which involved promoting the geosciences at Penn by planning field trips and events, and participating in university-wide sustainability initiatives.
 I helped plan events such as *Chalk the Walk!* a public art and education exhibit, a scientific illustration workshop series, and various field trips to Wissahickon Valley Park in Philadelphia, Palisades Park and beaches in New Jersey, and the Academy of Natural Sciences of Drexel University.

 <!--- **Communications Director** (2017-2018) for the Penn Earth and Environmental Science Department Undergraduate Advisory Board, which consisted of planning and promoting educational, social, and career-related events to facilitate undergraduate interest and involvement with the department.-->
 <!--- **Vice President & Co-Founder** (2016-2018) of the Penn Geology Society, which involved promoting the geosciences at Penn by planning field trips and events, and participating in university-wide sustainability initiatives.
 I helped plan events such as *Chalk the Walk!* a public art and education exhibit, a scientific illustration workshop series, and various field trips to Wissahickon Valley Park in Philadelphia, Palisades Park and beaches in New Jersey, and the Academy of Natural Sciences of Drexel University. -->